 Of course, for the real casino experience, brick-and-mortar retail venues will always be your best bet.
 To that end, check out our comprehensive map of casinos in Florida to enjoy the best gambling the state has to offer.

-Are Casinos Legal In Florida?
+Are Casinos Legal In Florida In 2022?

 Yes!
 There are seven legitimate casinos in Florida, six of which are operated by the Seminole Tribe of Florida and one by the Miccosukee Tribe of Indians of Florida.
 These are the only “real” casinos in the state, as they all offer Class III gaming of the sort you’d find in Las Vegas.